Esty's Guide to Late Roman AE Coin Types, AD 364-450:

 The ten most common emperors

-(Click the images to go to all of their AE coin types)
+(Click the images to go to an illustrated list of all of their AE coin types)

 Magnus Maximus